filamentphp/filament/packages/tables/docs/04-filters.md

 #### Multi-select filters

 These allow the user to select multiple options to apply the filter to their table.
-For example, a status filter may present the user with a few status options to pick from and filter the table using:
+For example, a status filter may present the user with a few status options to pick from and filter the table using.
+When the user selects multiple options, the table will be filtered to show records that match any of the selected options.
+You can enable this behaviour using the `multiple()` method:

 ```php
 use Filament\Tables\Filters\SelectFilter;